techiediaries/techiediaries/_posts/2020/angular-10/2019-07-22-use-javascript-in-angular.md

 ---
 layout: post
-title: "How to Use External and Custom JavaScript in Angular 8|7"
+title: "Use JavaScript in Angular 10/9"
 image: "images/content/angular.png"
-excerpt: "In this tutorial, we'll learn how to use external and custom JavaScript libraries/code in Angular 8 projects which are based on TypeScript" tags : [ angular , angular8 ]
+excerpt: "In this tutorial, we'll learn how to use external and custom JavaScript libraries/code in Angular 10 projects which are based on TypeScript"
+date: 2020-08-05
+tags : [ angular , angular-10 ]
 ---

-In this tutorial, we'll learn how to use external and custom [JavaScript libraries](https://www.techiediaries.com/es-modules-import-export-default/)/code in Angular 8 projects which are based on TypeScript.
+In this tutorial, we'll learn how to use external and custom [JavaScript libraries](https://www.techiediaries.com/es-modules-import-export-default/)/code in Angular 10 projects which are based on TypeScript.

-## Prerequisites

 You will need to have the following prerequisites:

 - Basic Knowledge of [TypeScript and Angular](https://www.techiediaries.com/typescript-tutorial/),
 - Node and NPM installed on your machine,
-- Angular CLI 8 (`npm install -g @angular/cli`),
+- Angular CLI 10 (`npm install -g @angular/cli`),
 - An Angular project.

-You can create an Angular project by running the following command in your terminal:
+You can create an Angular 10 project by running the following command in your terminal:

 ```bash
 $ ng new angular-javascript-demo